freenas/freenas-docs/userguide/system.rst

 in that column will be empty for disks that do not support SED or which are unlocked using the global password.

-Next, remember to initialize the devices:
+Next, remember to take ownership of the devices:

 .. code-block:: none